israelroldan/extjs-reactor/README.md

 ### Hello World

-The `@extjs/reactor` package exports a function called `reactify` that creates a React component for an Ext JS component class.
+The `@extjs/reactor` package exports a function called `reactify` that creates a React component for any Ext JS component class.
 Here's a minimal React app that renders an Ext.Panel:

 ```jsx
 import React from 'react';